adeleke123/VTF/README.md

 # VTF Bootcamp
-Here's a glimpse of what you can expect from this bootcamp:
+Here's a glimpse of what the bootcamp all about:
 + Continuous Security Testing: Grasp the significance of this key practice in modern security operations and understand its application in today's digital landscapes.
 + Red vs Blue vs Purple teams: Dive into the roles and responsibilities of these teams and explore how they contribute to an all-encompassing security program.
 + MITRE ATT&CK and TTPs: Gain foundational knowledge about these pivotal elements of cybersecurity, which are integral to the toolkit of any security professional.